 Phillips Library houses a collection of more than 92,000 books and 8,000 multimedia materials.
 Electronic resources include 125,000 ebooks and an online catalog networked with 76 academic and research libraries in the state.
 More than 80 indexes and online databases provide current students, faculty and staff with access to 35,000 unique periodical titles.
-More than 80 online subject research guides are also available.
+Over 80 online subject research guides are also available.
 The library is open 102 hours a week and provides reference service for 81 of those hours.
 Reference service is available in person, by telephone, by email, by live chat instant messaging or by SMS text messaging.
 In addition to the main campus, Aurora University offers programs off campus for the convenience of students.
 The nursing and education programs offer bachelor's and graduate degrees at on-site hospitals, clinics and school districts throughout northern Illinois.
-The George Williams College campus offers undergraduate and graduate degree programs and publishes a separate catalog containing information about these programs.
+The George Williams College campus offers undergraduate and graduate degree programs.
 Additional individual classes and degree programs are offered at numerous other sites in northern Illinois, including the Woodstock Center in downtown Woodstock, Illinois (222 Church St.), and the Orchard Center near the interchange of I-88 and Orchard Road in Aurora (2245 Sequoia Dr.).
 Online programs are also available.